sprx97/OldTimeHockey/react/new/README.md

 This configuration ensures a strict and modern development environment, leveraging the latest JavaScript features and providing a robust linting setup.

+## Prettier Configuration (.prettierrc) Explanation

+The `.prettierrc` file configures the Prettier code formatter for our project.
+Below is an overview of the settings used:

+- **`semi`: false**
+  This setting disables the automatic insertion of semicolons at the ends of statements.

+- **`singleQuote`: true**
+  Enforces the use of single quotes instead of double quotes, wherever possible.

+- **`jsxSingleQuote`: true**
+  Similar to `singleQuote`, but specific to JSX.
+It enforces the use of single quotes in JSX attributes.

+- **`trailingComma`: "es5"**
+  This option adds trailing commas to multi-line object literals, array literals, and function parameters lists compatible with ES5 syntax.

+- **`bracketSpacing`: true**
+  Ensures that there is space between the brackets in object literals.
+For example, `{ foo: bar }` instead of `{foo: bar}`.

+- **`jsxBracketSameLine`: false**
+  Configures JSX tags to have the closing bracket on a new line for multi-line elements, enhancing readability.

+- **`arrowParens`: "always"**
+  Requires parentheses around the arguments of arrow functions, regardless of their arity.
+For example, `(x) => x`.

+- **`printWidth`: 80**
+  Sets the desired line width at which Prettier will wrap lines.
+Here, it's set to 80 characters.

+- **`tabWidth`: 2**
+  Specifies the number of spaces per indentation-level.

+- **`useTabs`: false**
+  Indicates that spaces are used for indentation instead of tabs.

+This Prettier configuration ensures a consistent coding style across the project, focusing on readability and adhering to common JavaScript and JSX conventions.